-Getting a hardship variation can protect your credit rating.
-If you get a variation agreement early and you are up to date with the lower repayments, the bank can't record it on your credit report.
+Getting a hardship variation may protect your credit rating if you get a variation agreement early and you stay up to date with the lower repayments.
+Check with your lender what will happen to your credit report.

-If you think you won't be able to reasonably repay the loan, you may need to consider other options, such as a compassionate grounds debt release, selling assets or - as a last resort - bankruptcy.
+If you don’t think you will be able to reasonably repay the loan, you may need to consider other options.
+These may include a debt release on compassionate grounds, selling assets or – as a last resort – bankruptcy.

 Get advice before refinancing

-You may be considering rolling all your loans into one to help you manage the repayments.
-This is called consolidating or refinancing.
+Rolling all your loans into one can make it easier to manage the repayments.
+This is called debt consolidation or refinancing.
 Before you refinance, it is important to:

-- get independent advice from a financial planner or financial counsellor.
+- get independent advice – from a financial adviser or financial counsellor.